Oxborough to Gooderstone heritage walk, Oxburgh Hall, Norfolk

 Gooderstone St George

 St George's Church is medieval dating from the 13th century, when St George was patron saint of the Crusades in the Middle East.
 The font dates from 1446 and was given by the vicar at that time, a Mr Peter Floke.
-The organ (restored in 2000-2001) is a walnut-cased chamber instrument, built around 1820, and brought to Gooderstone from a house in Sydenham, South London in 1947.
+The organ (restored in 2000-2001) is a walnut-cased chamber instrument, built around 1820, and brought to Gooderstone in 1947 from a house in Sydenham, South London.
 The other interesting features are the array of carved benches and a rood screen all which date from the 15th century.

 After exploring the church, the Swan pub opposite (if open) would make a good refreshment and toilet stop.
 Now retrace your steps back out of Gooderstone until reaching Elm Place on the left.
 Elm Place is signposted.